ota-meshi/stylelint-config-html/README.md

 > **Requirements**
 >
 > - [Stylelint] v14.0.0 and above
->   It cannot be used with Stylelint v13 and below.
+>   This config cannot be used with Stylelint v13 and below.
+Also, if you are using Stylelint v13, you do not need to use this config.

+Stylelint v14 and above has been changed to not bundle non-CSS parsing such as HTML.
+The goal of this config is to make Stylelint v14 work with HTML (and HTML-like) files, like Stylelint v13.

 To see this config, please read the [config itself](/index.js).